SchoolProject12345/OCardGame/README.md

 # OCardGame
 OCardGame is a little chaotic card game coded exhaustively in Python.
-Inspired by the popular game *Magic*, fight powerful monsters through special abilities and level up your card companions!
+Inspired by the popular game *Magic The Gathering*, fight powerful monsters through special abilities and level up your card companions!

 ## Rules
 - To be Added